zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Current Work Focus

-The current development focus is on restructuring the application's components to improve maintainability, testability, and reduce the risk of data loss.
+The current development focus is on restructuring the application's components to improve maintainability, testability, and reduce the risk of data loss, as well as adding new gameplay features.
 This includes:

 1. Restructuring the Oracle functionality into a more modular architecture (completed)
 2. Restructuring the Move functionality into a more modular architecture (completed)
 3. Restructuring the Journal Entry Editor System into specialized components (completed)
 4. Restructuring the Quest Management System into specialized components (completed)
 5. Restructuring the Location Graph System into specialized components (completed)
+6. Implementing the Countdown Clock feature for tracking game events (completed)
-6. Planning for future restructuring of the Character Management System
+7. Planning for future restructuring of the Character Management System
-7. Enhancing test coverage for restructured components
+8. Enhancing test coverage for restructured components
-8. Improving performance for complex journal entries and large datasets
+9. Improving performance for complex journal entries and large datasets
-9. Refining UI for better user experience
+10. Refining UI for better user experience
-10. Documenting the restructured architecture
+11. Documenting the restructured architecture

 This work enhances the overall architecture of the application, making it more maintainable and reducing the risk of data loss when making changes to complex features.

 ## Recent Changes

+### Countdown Clock Feature Implementation (April 2025)
+- Implemented a countdown clock system for tracking game events
+- Created Clock model with properties for title, segments (4, 6, 8, or 10), type (Campaign, Tension, or Trace), and progress
+- Developed a custom ClockSegmentPainter for drawing circular segmented clocks
+- Added clock-related methods to the Game model and GameProvider
+- Created specialized components for the clock system:
+  - ClockService: Service for clock operations
+  - ClockForm: Component for clock data entry
+  - ClockDialog: Component for clock creation and editing
+  - ClockProgressPanel: Component for displaying and managing clock progress
+  - ClockCard: Component for displaying individual clocks
+  - ClocksTabView: Component for displaying the clocks tab
+- Added a new "Clocks" tab to the Quests screen
+- Implemented "Advance all Campaign" and "Advance all Tension" buttons for batch operations
+- Added journal entry creation when clocks are filled completely
+- Created unit tests for the Clock model and Game model's clock-related methods
+- Enhanced the UI with clear, high-contrast buttons for better readability

 ### Move Oracle Integration (April 2025)
 - Implemented dropdown and dice button for moves with embedded oracles